1871fotc/fotc/docs/bios/index.md

 ??? directions "How to use the Index"

-    - Click a column name to sort the table.
+    - Sort the table by clicking a column name.
+    - Also known as names are shown in brackets and italics.
     - Dates are formatted as yyyy-mm-dd (year, month, day) to help with sorting.
 Where a year, month or day is unknown, a placeholder value of "yyyy", "mm", or "dd" is used.
     - Location is in the Portion-Section-Grave format.
         - Where a Grave number is unknown, a placeholder value of "gg" is used.
         - Learn more about **[finding graves at Toowong Cemetery](../cemetery/finding-graves.md)**.
     - The Last Name links to the person's Biography which may include information beyond what is shown in the self-guided walk.
+        - We're progressively creating individual pages for each person - some Last Names don't have links yet.

 | Given Names          | Last Name                                 | Born       | Died       | Location   |
 | ----------:          | :--------                                 |:---------  | :--------- | :--------- |